 day trip from dublin

-This half day trip from Dublin shows you Powerscourt House and Gardens, a remarkable location full of history, sculpture, Italian and Japanese gardens, exclusive food and clothes shopping and majestic views of County Wicklow.
+One of the best day trips from Dublin, Powerscourt House and Gardens has history, sculpture, Italian and Japanese gardens, exclusive food and clothes shopping and majestic views of County Wicklow.

 Powerscourt House and Gardens